-Part 3 of this 4 part series for beginners to acrylic painting
+Part 3 of this 4 part video series for beginners to acrylic painting

-The first thing I do is to block in the bottom half of the sky with the pinky tone, I’m not worried about too much detail just getting a general tone blocked in.
+The first thing I do is block-in the bottom half of the sky with the pinky tone; I’m not worried about too much detail, just getting a general tone blocked in.

 The ‘block in’ is still using the same premixed colours that we used for the sky and the clouds.

-By using a limited palette it makes it easier create a visual balance and harmony.
+By using a limited palette, it makes it easier to create a visual balance and harmony.

-You will have a tendency to try and paint the sand ‘more sand coloured’ as it has such a strong emotional bond with our memories of what colour sand ‘should be’ rather than what the colour actually is.
+You will tend to try and paint the sand ‘more sand coloured’ as it has such a strong emotional bond with our memories of what colour sand ‘should be’ rather than what the colour actually is.

 Try using the purple and see how you get on.

 The water and the sand are blocked in next on the painting.
 The colour mixture for the water is ultramarine blue & titanium white.

 Because we haven’t muted the blue down with a complementary colour, it will have slightly more vibrancy than the sky.